qualisign/optipulse.github.io/whitepaper.md

 ## OptiPulse's Light Grid<a id="sec-2-3" name="sec-2-3"></a>

-OptiPulse is a tech startup with a revolutionary internet technology.
-We believe that OptiPulse's Light Grid will come to dominate future internet infrastructure.
-It is a revolutionary physical-layer technology based on a novel invention in electro-optics, which just so happens to overcome many of the difficulties associated with mesh networks.
+OptiPulse is a tech startup with a revolutionary internet technology called the Light Grid.
+It is a physical-layer technology based on a novel invention in electro-optics, which just so happens to overcome many of the difficulties associated with mesh networks like power consumption and latency.
 Like other elite photonic transmitters, it is capable of 5G bit-rates.
 Unlike fiber-optics, however, it is wireless and therefore relatively cheap and easy to deploy.
-OptiPulse has secured an early partnership with Mesh Market in order to open a pre-sale of its products for end-consumers and network planners.
+Mesh Market has secured an early partnership with OptiPulse which will allow the opening of its products for pre-sale to end-consumers and network planners.

 ![img](./prototype-image.jpg)
 OptiPulse's Prototype